-Opinion
+Disclaimer of Opinion

-We have audited the financial statements of North Norfolk District Council for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
-The financial statements comprise the Expenditure and Funding Analysis, Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement and the related notes 1 to 42 and the Collection Fund and the related notes 1 to 7.
+We were engaged to audit the financial statements of North Norfolk District Council ('the Council') for the year ended 31 March 2022.
+The financial statements comprise the:

+- · Council Movement in Reserves Statement, - Council Comprehensive Income and Expenditure Statement, - Council Balance Sheet, - Council Cash Flow Statement, - the related notes 1 to 42 including a summary of significant accounting policies and including the Expenditure and Funding Analysis, - Collection Fund and the related notes 1 to 7.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022).